 Steps For Making Golden Milk For Joints

-- Add peeled turmeric slices or turmeric powder simmer over a medium flame for five minutes.
-Now the milk will turn a golden color.
+Add peeled turmeric slices or turmeric powder and simmer over a medium flame for five minutes.
+The milk will now have a golden-yellow color.

 Joint pain occurs when any damage takes place to the joints due to disease or injury and this pain starts interfering with and restricting your normal movement.
 The common cause behind joint pain is arthritis.
 Arthritis is a broad term and it includes more than 100 forms.
 The most common form of arthritis is osteoarthritis, other forms include rheumatoid arthritis, psoriatic arthritis and related autoimmune diseases.4